Find a Primary Care Provider

 Looking for Health Services?

-We provide a directory of health services available in Brampton, North Etobicoke, West Woodbridge, Malton and Bramalea.
+We provide a directory of health services available in Brampton, North Etobicoke, West Woodbridge and Malton.
 This includes hospital services, how to find a doctor, psychological support, elder care and much, much more.

 Central West Ontario Health Team

-The Central West Ontario Health Team (OHT) is a collaboration of health partners across Brampton, North Etobicoke, West Woodbridge, Malton and Bramalea.
+A collaboration of health partners across Brampton, North Etobicoke, West Woodbridge and Malton.

 As one of the largest OHT’s in the province we serve close to 900,000 people.
 Together, more than 275 partners including home and community care, acute care, specialty care, primary care, long-term care, mental health and addictions services, patients/clients, community support services, are coming together with the goal of providing better coordinated care for the community.